 Richard T. Hewlett Joins Varnum's Metro Detroit Office

 Varnum is pleased to announce that attorney Richard T. Hewlett has joined the firm.
-A seasoned litigator, Hewlett has more than 22 years experience in business and construction law as well as significant experience representing clients in construction disputes and complex commercial litigation matters.
+A seasoned litigator, Hewlett has more than 22 years of experience in business and construction law as well as significant experience representing clients in construction disputes and complex commercial litigation matters.
 Hewlett also has represented colleges and universities and clients in the sports industry.

-"We are very pleased to welcome Rich to the firm," said Varnum Managing Partner Lawrence J. Murphy.
-"His credentials are top notch and his strong ties to the Southeast Michigan community provide a fine complement to our growing presence in the area."
+"We are very pleased to welcome Rich to the firm," said Varnum managing partner Lawrence J. Murphy.
+"His credentials are top notch and his strong ties to the southeast Michigan community provide a fine complement to our growing presence in the area."

 Hewlett has extensive experience in several areas of law, including business and contract matters, construction law and litigation, business litigation and sports law.
 He also has particular expertise in internal investigations and compliance involving the Federal Clery Act, regarding safety and security at higher education institutions.

 Hewlett joins Varnum from the firm of Dawda, Mann, Mulcahy and Sadler, PLC.
 Prior that he was a partner at Butzel Long P.C. where he practiced for more than 21 years.

 Hewlett earned his J.D. from the Detroit College of Law at Michigan State University while working full time in the Materials Management Group at General Motors Corporation.
 He obtained his undergraduate degree from the University of Michigan, where he played football under Coach Bo Schembechler earning four varsity letters.
 He is a past president of the University of Michigan Club of Greater Detroit.